Avatar

 If you're interested in the current physical equipment in the lab, check out my kit page for my homelab.

-Our home-wide DNS server is a PiHole instance, running on potassium to cache our dns requests to make things more responsive at home, as well as blocking ads globally across the network.
+• Our home-wide DNS server is a PiHole instance, running on potassium to cache our dns requests to make things more responsive at home, as well as blocking ads globally across the network (I'd advise to spare time for this one if you're married :).

 Here's the logical layout of the services:

 I recently did a network upgrade with Unifi equipments.
-I set up the Dream Machine Special Edition as the primary router.
-Google Fiber 2.5Gbit router became just a passthrough modem.
+I set up a Dream Machine SE as the primary router.
+I turned Google Fiber 2.5Gbit router into just a passthrough modem.
 I also added a layer 3 Pro Max 24 PoE switch to create some VLANs to isolate IoT devices and cameras etc in my network from the main compute devices.
 Also the smart Power Distribution Pro became handy, as it constantly monitors the connection and whenever there's a fluctuation in the network or an outage, it automatically restarts the devices I designated (e.g. router, modem etc) to try to re-stabilize the network by itself.
 So no more waking up to a catastrophy in the mornings.

 Physical Stuff